Kingdom of Fazughli

-The kingdom of Fazughli was a precolonial state in what is now southeastern Sudan and western Ethiopia.
-Oral traditions assert its establishment to refugees from the Nubian kingdom of Alodia, after its capital Soba had fallen to Arabs or the Funj in c.
+The Kingdom of Fazughli was a precolonial state in what is now southeastern Sudan and western Ethiopia.
+Oral traditions assert its establishment by refugees from the Nubian Kingdom of Alodia, after its capital Soba had fallen to Arabs or the Funj in c.
 1500.
 Centered around the mountainous region of Fazughli on the Blue Nile and serving as a buffer between the Funj sultanate and the Ethiopian empire, the kingdom lasted until its incorporation into the Funj sultanate in 1685.

 History

 Formation

-In the Middle Ages, large parts of central and southern Sudan, including the region of Fazughli on the border with Ethiopia, were controlled by the Christian Nubian kingdom of Alodia.
+In the Middle Ages, large parts of central and southern Sudan, including the region of Fazughli on the border with Ethiopia, were controlled by the Christian Nubian Kingdom of Alodia.
 Since the 12th century Alodia had been in decline, a decline which would have been well advanced by c.
 1300.
 In the 14th and 15th century Arab bedouin tribes overran most of Sudan, pushing as far south as Aba Island.
 By the second half of the 15th century virtually the whole of Alodia had been settled by Arabs except of the area around Soba, the capital of Alodia at the confluence of the Blue and White Nile.
 Soba was eventually conquered by the Arabs or the African Funj, with Sudanese sources dating that event to the 9th century after the Hijra (c.
 1396–1494), the late 15th century, 1504 and 1509.
-The Funj then established a sultanate with Sennar as its capital, which would extend as far north as the third Nile cataract.
+The Funj then established a sultanate with Sennar as its capital, which would extend as far north as the third cataract of the Nile.

 Historian Jay Spaulding suggests that Alodia outlived the fall of Soba.
-He believes that the "kingdom of Soba" mentioned by the Jewish traveller David Reubeni in 1523 is a reference to Alodia and believes it to be located somewhere on the east bank of the Blue Nile.
-This "kingdom of Soba" had a territory at a distance of ten days' journey and encompassed the "kingdom of Al Ga'l", which was described as subordinate to Amara Dunqas, sultan of Sennar.
+He believes that the "Kingdom of Soba" mentioned by the Jewish traveller David Reubeni in 1523 is a reference to Alodia and believes it to be located somewhere on the east bank of the Blue Nile.
+This "Kingdom of Soba" had a territory at a distance of ten days' journey and encompassed the "Kingdom of Al Ga'l", which was described as subordinate to Amara Dunqas, sultan of Sennar.
 "Al Ga'l" is probably a reference to the Arab Jaalin tribe.
 Using oral traditions, Spaulding continues to argue that the Alodians eventually abandoned the territory they still held in the lower Blue Nile valley and retreated to the mountainous region of Fazughli in the south, where they reestablished their kingdom.
 One tradition collected in the 19th century, for example, recalls that: